Steivan/GIRF/README.md

 This module contains the routines used to evaluate the calibration parameters with the help of various parametric distributions fitted to the simulated distributions.

 ### GIRF_models.py
 This module contains the some global parameters and the specific parameters used in the sample models.
-The dictionary Red_Fields is used to assign a parametric distribution family to each reduced variable.
-The dictionary GIRF_fn_dict is used to specify the names and the formats of the output files (Figures and LATEX tables).
+The dictionary ``Red_Fields`` is used to assign a parametric distribution family to each reduced variable.
+The dictionary ``GIRF_fn_dict`` is used to specify the names and the formats of the output files (Figures and LaTeX tables).

 ### GIRF_stats.py
 This module contains some classes which are used as wrappers to the scipy library.